THE IMPACT OF CYBER CRIME

 While even the largest organizations have difficulty attracting security talent, securing qualified resources can be even more difficult for smaller or more geographically remote companies.

 A recent study by Gartner, Adapt Your Traditional Staffing Practices for Cybersecurity, calls out an additional challenge.
 As cybersecurity threats evolve, there may be few or even no candidates with the new skills and experience required to counter these threats.
+The report recommends that outsourcing IT security is likely the best options for most businesses today.

-This option promises a number of benefits:
+outsourced cybersecurity promises a number of benefits:

 Faster, more comprehensive security protection.
 Qualified IT security providers require minimal ramp time.
 They come with proven toolkits and processes, and can quickly assess, prioritize and implement security solutions for your organization.
 They also come with the experts who can interpret those results and help organizations spend their limited IT security dollars wisely.